I created and framed these pics for my mom for Mothers’ Day, 2006, 5 months after she had lost her third child and I had lost my last sibling:

 “The world loves closure, loves a thing that can, as they say,be gotten through.
 This is why it comes as a great surprise to find that loss is forever, that (two) decades after the event there are those occasions when something in you cries out at the continual presence of an absence.”
 Anna Quindlen

-51 years ago today, my little brother, Ronnie slipped away from us early in the morning, after a sixteen hour hour illness.
-I was 12 years old.
+Fifty years ago today, my little brother, Ronnie slipped away from us early in the morning, after a sixteen-hour illness.
+I was twelve years old.
 Nine months earlier, my baby sister had been born too early and lived only seven hours. (those footprints are only 1 3/4 in. long)

-. . . the continual presence of an absense . . .
+. . . the continual presence of an absence. . .

 I know what these words mean now.
 I know how it feels.